More Images and Full Text Coming soon!

-For the 1928 North Carolina farmhouse, the clients wanted to update kitchen and bath areas to add color, better light and more storage to spaces that felt dated and poorly utilized.
+For the 1928 North Carolina farmhouse, the clients wanted to update kitchen and bath areas to add color, expand natural light and add storage to spaces that felt dated and poorly utilized.

 The kitchen serves as the social hub of the house as well as the primary entry.
 The clients wanted to create a comfortable spot for gatherings with friends.
 The cooktop sits on the island facing a long bar with stools for easy, relaxed entertaining in this highly social household.